lauslim12-old/internet-technology/README.md

 * Fully Interactive Design (Keyframes, Animations, etc.)
 * Object Oriented Programming
 * JSON
+* Angular 8

+## Disclaimer
+All of the images was gathered at `unsplash.com` and `pexels.com`, both are free photo-sharing websites.
+All of the images there are free to use for commerical or educational usage.

 # Contribution
 If you have any ideas for a design or an algorithm regarding these websites, feel free to post a pull request.